 Cell phones, music players, and headphones/earbuds are to be stored in a student's locker from homeroom through dismissal.
 These devices are not to be accessed during the day.
-Video recording an incident (i.e. fight between students) during school time with a cell phone or other recording device will result in an Out of school suspension (up to 3 days of OSS).
+Video recording an incident (i.e. fight between students) during school time or at a school event with a cell phone or other recording device will result in an Out of School Suspension (up to 5 days of OSS).